AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 KRAZATI can cause QTc interval prolongation, which can increase the risk of ventricular tachyarrhythmias (eg, torsades de pointes) or sudden death.

-In the pooled safety population, 6% of 366 patients with at least one post-baseline electrocardiogram (ECG) assessment had an average QTc ≥501 ms and 11% of patients had an increase from baseline of QTc >60 msec.
+In the pooled safety population, 6% of 366 patients with at least 1 post-baseline electrocardiogram (ECG) assessment had an average QTc ≥501 ms and 11% of patients had an increase from baseline of QTc >60 msec.
 KRAZATI causes concentration-dependent increases in the QTc interval.

 Avoid concomitant use of KRAZATI with other products with a known potential to prolong the QTc interval.
 Avoid use of KRAZATI in patients with congenital long QT syndrome and in patients with concurrent QTc prolongation.